L-based numerical linked cluster expansion for square lattice models: A short summary of NLCEs

 \subsection{Resummations}

 Beyond the regime in which the truncated bare sums converge, one can use resummation techniques to make predictions in regimes in which the extent of the correlations exceeds the cluster sizes.
-Two such techniques have been reported to consistently improve the convergence of NLCEs, Wynn's and Euler algorithms \cite{rigol_bryant_06, rigol_bryant_07a, rigol_bryant_07b}.
+The two most commonly used resummation techniques are Wynn's and Euler algorithms~\cite{rigol_bryant_06, rigol_bryant_07a, rigol_bryant_07b}.

 To implement resummation techniques, one needs to group together the contributions of all clusters that share a particular property, e.g., that have $n$ sites, or $n$ bonds, or $n$ squares,

 Using those partial sums, one can rewrite the truncated sums for Eq.~\eqref{eq:nlce} as